 No matter what stage you are on the bar career ladder there is always plenty of scope to develop your skills further.
-Personal development will help confidence within your role as a bartender whilst also increasing your service levels and potential extra tips and profit for the bar.
+Personal development will help confidence within your role as a bartender while also increasing your service levels and potential extra tips and profit for the bar.

 The most important person working in any bar is you, the bartenders and waiting staff.
-You are the public face and personality of the bar and it is you that is shaping your customers experience in the outlet.
+You are the public face and personality of the bar and it is you that is shaping your customer's experience in the outlet.
 You are the difference between a good bar and a great bar.
 This is a great responsibility but also a huge opportunity for you.

 As we kick off the New Year, there is no better time to start thinking about your career development and what skills you can improve to reach your goals.

 Due to budgets and time, official training days and courses don’t happen very often, but don’t let that stop you from improving your skills.
 As with many jobs, the best way to develop your talents behind the bar can be learning on the job.